Olofmeister007/Pytorch-exercise/README.md

 For linear regression, we don’t need activation functions.
 The number of outputs depends on the number of classes in the classification problem.
 The output in regression is a number.
+We can also save and load our models using torch save and torch load and we should save the state dict and with weights only.
+For saving the models we uslaly also use the PATH Module.